-On the other hand, the qualification "internal" occurs in the Satipaṭṭhāna Sutta also as part of the main instruction for contemplating the hindrances and the awakening factors.
-This usage does not seem to be related to the distinction between experiences by way of the mind door and that of the five sense doors, but appears to emphasize the sense that a hindrance or an awakening factor is present "within me", paralleling the commentarial understanding of "internal" as referring to oneself.
-31
+On the other hand, the qualification "internal" occurs in the Satipațțhāna Sutta also as part of the main instruction for contemplating the hindrances and the awakening factors.
+This usage does not seem to be related to the distinction between experiences by way of the mind door and that of the five sense doors, but appears to emphasize the sense that a hindrance or an awakening factor is present "within me", paralleling the commentarial understanding of "internal" as referring to oneself.31

 Elsewhere in the discourses, ajjhatta on its own does indeed denote what is internal in the sense of being a predominantly mental type of experience.
-A typical example of such usage is the second jhāna, which the standard descriptions qualify as a state of "internal" serenity.
-32 Internal in the sense of "mental" occurs also in the Uddesavibhaṅga Sutta, which contrasts an "internally stuck" state of mind with consciousness being "externally distracted".
-Yet in this discourse, "external", which according to the above interpretation should stand only for the five physical senses, refers to all six senses.
-33 Similarly, in other discourses "internal" stands not only for pure mind door events, but is at times related to all six senses.
-34
+A typical example of such usage is the second jhāna, which the standard descriptions qualify as a state of "internal" serenity.32 Internal in the sense of "mental" occurs also in the Uddesavibhanga Sutta, which contrasts an "internally stuck" state of mind with consciousness being "externally distracted".
+Yet in this discourse, "external", which according to the above interpretation should stand only for the five physical senses, refers to all six senses.33 Similarly, in other discourses "internal" stands not only for pure mind door events, but is at times related to all six senses.

 These passages suggest that to understand "internal" and "external" as respective references to mind door and five sense door events is not always appropriate.
-The same holds true in relation to several of the satipaṭṭhāna contemplations.
-Among the six sensespheres, for example, a distinction can easily be made between the mind door and the physical sense doors.
-Yet it is difficult to conceive of a meaningful contemplation that treats the entire set of six sense-spheres first internally, from a purely mental viewpoint, and then externally, from the perspective of the five sense doors.
+The same holds true in relation to several of the satipatthāna contemplations.
+Among the six sense-spheres, for example, a distinction can easily be made between the mind door and the physical sense doors.
+Yet it is difficult to conceive of a meaningful contemplation that treats the entire set distinction to sloth-and-torpor or to restlessness-and-worry, although both these hindrances could also arise owing to either mind door or five sense door experiences.